GM-Discovery/Socio-/README.md

 ...freely available in this repo now!

-> 💡 In the meantime, the starter module contains **everything you need** to run your first session.
+> 💡 In the meantime, the Quickstart module contains **everything you need** to run your first session.

 ---